timfpark/messages-frontend/README.md

 `grunt build`

-This should build a `dist` directory at the top level of this project with the assets that need to be deployed.
+This should build a `dist` directory at the top level of this project with the assets that need to be deployed on your static web server (IIS, Apache, NGINX).
 I've included a script that copies this to a deployment Git repo and readies it for deployment.

 If this is your first time deploying, create this deployment directory at the same level as messages-frontend called messages-deploy and run `git init` in it to initialize a git repo.